pdehaye/BigOther/uber/README.md

 EU and Swiss data protection laws allow individuals to access their personal data.

 This is the result of doing such a request for data with the company Uber.
+Note that I have only used Uber for a handful of rides (all in the U.S.)

 Data file
 =========